abdulwaheed76/practices/README.md

 ## Comments
 ## Code comments
 #### Commented code for later use
-If unused commented code is present and developer needs it for future reference, move it to the bottom most of file.
+If unused commented code is present and developer needs it for future reference, move it to another notes file.